KiraLivingston/Kickstarter-Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  That github sucks, and I'm exhausted with the nonsensical hoops that I've had to jump through.
 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?